-Use this trailhead for: Rolling Mtn., The Twin Sisters, V.9, V.10, and as a secondary access to V.8 and Beattie.
+Use this trailhead for: Rolling Mtn., The Twin Sisters, V.9, V.10, V.7 and as a secondary access to V.8 and Beattie.

 From the Town of Silverton and the US 550 intersection on the west side of town, drive north on US 550 and in a little over 2 miles turn west onto FR585.
 If coming from Ouray, drive south on US 550 over Red Mountain Pass and watch for the FR585 turnoff on your right before reaching Silverton.
-Drive west on this graded dirt road to the campground and trailhead parking appx.
+Drive west on this graded dirt road to the South Mineral Creek campground and trailhead parking appx.
 4.7 miles in.
 The last mile of road gets a little rougher but should still be navigable by passenger cars.

-When you reach the campground, there will be trailhead parking on the right for the trail that accesses Ice Lake Basin and the Island Lake area.
+When you reach the campground.
+There will be trailhead parking on the right for the trail that accesses Ice Lake Basin and the Island Lake area.
+This parking lot fills by 6:00 AM on weekends and summer weekdays are not much better.
+Parking along the road is restricted.
 On the left will be the entrance to the CG.
 To continue to the South Fork of Mineral Creek TH, do not turn into the campground.
 Just continue straight and the road will bend to the left and will continue in a SW direction gaining elevation above the campground.
-The road will quickly change over to much rougher.
+In just under a mile, the road will quickly change over to much rougher.
 This is where we recommend the 4WD.
-We have seen this road in better shape but it does receive a lot of day use during the summer months and that contributes to the wear and tear.
+We have seen this road in better shape in the past but it does receive a lot of day use during the summer months and that contributes to the wear and tear.
+After the first mile, which passenger cars may carefully navigate, the road becomes steeper and quite rocky and slow.
 This is FR585 on the San Juan NF map and Trails Illustrated.
-It usually has not been too rough or slow.
-Soon after exiting the trees, the road cuts across the open flank of Fuller Peak and the high tundra ridge that divides this drainage from Ice Lake Basin.
-Continue to the coordinates provided which will be just below the Bandora Mine and where the road divides.
-The right fork is closed but there's room for a couple vehicles to park.
-If there's no room, you may have to take the left fork down a bit to find a parking spot.
-Use this location if planning on doing V.9, V.8, Beattie or even V.10 (a very long haul form here.)
-Elevation is 10,700 ft.
+Soon after exiting the trees, the road cuts across the wildflower-laden, open flank of Fuller Peak and the high tundra ridge that divides this drainage from Ice Lake Basin.
+For the access trail to V 7 and the east side of Twin Sisters, stop at these coordinates: N 37° 47' 20.30" W 107° 47' 49.62".
+A faint trail barely visible from the road leads down to the creek here.
+This trail is a segment used for the Silverton Hard Rock 100 and is a good, maintained trail.
+This trailhead serves V 7 and Twin Sisters if climbing the East Sister first.

 If you're wanting to do Rolling Mountain or the Twin Sisters, drive on down the left fork, cross some mud puddles and make a low water crossing of the main creek The road cuts through a swath of willows then comes to an end in a beautiful meadow (or what was if beetle kill got into here).
 The Rico-Silverton Trail begins here.
 The coordinates are: n 37° 46' 49.53" W 107° 48' 10.72".
 There are some good campsites right here.
 Elevation is 10,685 ft.